skorokhod-andrii/wix-event-wrapper/README.md

 	$e('#myButton').onClick(()=>{});
 });
 ```
+##### IMPORTANT
+Recently Wix changed how $w works under the hood for thunderbolt viewer and it did break this code.
+There were several changes.
+1. Methods like `onClick`, `onViewportEnter` etc are not not in __proto__ but in returned object.
+2. `$w` now returns same object for same element.
+Before it was new object
+I've change the code so it will work for old and for new viewer, but I cannot guarantee, that this code will not stop working again.
+I will update my repo if fix will change something else again.

 ##### Can I use `$e` it to get/set attributes and call methods that are not event listener, like `.disabe()`, `.hide()` , `.collapse()` etc?
 - Yes.
 The original attributes/methods will be used under the hood.

 ##### Can I use `$e` with repeaters?
 - Yes.
 But I suggest to change your code a little bit(BTW It's not related to this library, it's just more efficient way to use repeater).
 And here is explanation why onItemReady is tricky